 If the insurer judges your job to be higher risk than another one, you’ll pay more.

-We checked which occupations were paying the most and least for insurance and found that those in certain medical professions enjoyed some of the lowest premiums – this is likely because retirees tend have more years of driving experience, which makes them less of a risk.
+We checked which occupations were paying the most and least for insurance.
+We found that those who are retired enjoyed some of the lowest premiums – this is likely because retirees tend have more years of driving experience, which makes them less of a risk.